 - The third and last step allows you to Select accounts you want to optimize:

-- in addition, a second filtering step can be defined containing up to 5 conditions based on a Field + Operator + Value sequence that can be freely defined:
+- in addition, a second filtering action can be defined containing up to 5 conditions based on the combination of Field + Operator + Value that can be freely defined as required:

 Once the three steps have been defined, the Check perimeter content button applies the filters and presents the list and the map of accounts to visit.